 As mentioned above, UTC is maintained within 0.9 seconds of UT1 by the occasional insertion of leap seconds.
-It is assumed that the insertion of leap seconds into the spacecraft clock will be performed on the appropriate dates as part of the daily clock update and that this clock update will be coordinated with the ephemeris updates provided by the Flight Dynamics Facility (FDF), so that the spacecraft clock UTC epoch is the same as the FDF provided ephemeris UTC epoch.
-Even though UTC provides a uniform time reference for any given scene or sub-interval, it is beneficial for the IAS to have access to a table of leap seconds relating UTC to TAI to support time-related problem tracking and resolution.
-This information can be obtained from the National Earth Orientation Service (NEOS) Web site at http://maia.usno.navy.mil.
+It is assumed that the insertion of leap seconds into the spacecraft clock will be performed on the appropriate dates as part of the daily clock update, and that this clock update will be coordinated with the ephemeris updates provided by the FDF, so that the spacecraft clock UTC epoch is the same as the FDF provided ephemeris UTC epoch.
+Although for any given scene or sub-interval UTC provides a uniform time reference, it will be beneficial for the IAS to have access to a table of leap seconds relating UTC to TAI to support time-related problem tracking and resolution.
+This information will be obtained from the National Earth Orientation Service (NEOS) web site at http://maia.usno.navy.mil.